 Offer a Safe Spot

 Children are exhausting, plain and simple.
-Your puppy will sometimes need a break from the noise and excitement, so make sure he has a safe place he can escape to when he feels tired or overwhelmed.
+When introducing your new puppy, he will sometimes need a break from the noise and excitement, so make sure he has a safe place he can escape to when he feels tired or overwhelmed.
 This should be a crate or a cozy bed in a separate room that’s off-limits to kids.
 Your dog appreciates having his own safe, comfortable space as much as you do!

 Ready to Pick Out Your Dog?